 Planned Parenthood’s slogan and mission is that “every child should be a wanted child.”
 Right to Life of Michigan also agrees every child should be wanted and loved.
 In fact, every child could be wanted and loved.
 Families in the United States are waiting to adopt.

-Planned Parenthood talks about “choice,” but one choice that isn’t addressed is the option of adoption.
-According to their 2013-2014 Annual Report, PPFA does not provide any true assistance regarding adoption.
+They talk about “choice,” but one choice that isn’t addressed is the option of adoption.
+PPFA does not provide any true assistance regarding adoption.
 In 1997, PPFA referred 9,381 women to other agencies for adoption assistance.
 By 2013, that number dropped to 1,880 women.
-While adoption referrals have declined, the number of abortions performed at PPFA “health centers” increased.
-During 1997, 165,174 abortions were performed; however, by 2013 their abortion business had dramatically increased with 327,653 abortions performed.
-Nearly one third of abortions in the United States are performed by PPFA, making them the largest abortion provider in the country.
+While adoption referrals at PPFA centers have declined, their taxpayer funding and the number of abortions they have performed has increased.
+During 1997, 165,174 abortions were performed; however, by 2013 their abortion business had performed 327,653 abortions.

 Bad Choices, by Douglas R. Scott -- An in-depth look at Planned Parenthood's goals, strategy and organization.

 Blessed are the Barren, by Robert Marshall and Charles Donovan -- This book recounts the social policy of Planned Parenthood and the organization's history.

 Grand Illusions, by George Grant -- An overview of Planned Parenthood's legacy and effect on society from a religious perspective.

 Margaret Sanger's Eugenic Legacy, by Angela Franks -- This work addresses Sanger’s ideas concerning birth control, eugenics, population control, and sterilization against the backdrop of the larger eugenic context.